viamrobotics/docs/docs/services/data/capture/_index.md

 Click the **Save** button in the top right corner of the page.

-Now your data will be saved locally on your machine to the directory specified in the data management service.
+Now, using the RDK, your data will be saved locally on your machine to the directory specified in the data management service.
+If you are using the micro-RDK, data will be captured at the configured capture frequency and saved in flash memory and synced to Viam app at the selected interval.

 For example, a camera has the options `ReadImage` and `NextPointCloud` and a motor has the options `Position` and `IsPowered`.

 ![component config example](/services/data/data-service-component-config.png)

+{{%expand "Click to view an example JSON configuration" %}}

+{{< tabs >}}
+{{% tab name="RDK" %}}

-{{%expand "Click to view an example JSON configuration capturing data from the ReadImage method of a camera" %}}
+This example configuration captures data from the ReadImage method of a camera:

 ```json {class="line-numbers linkable-line-numbers"}
 {